DevMountain/ios-code-review-checklist/README.md

 4. Classes, properties, and methods follow proper naming conventions and style.
 5. Code is written by the student, not copied and pasted from solution branches.

+## Check Capstone Progress

+Discuss the Capstone Progress.
+In early weeks of class, discuss ideas, frameworks, and user tests to help the student firmly decide on a project.
+Once projects have begun, do the following:

+1. Review the App Canvas
+2. Discuss progress and update the tracker
+3. Identify the biggest challenges blocking progress
+4. Pair program on the big challenge
+5. Give a specific challenge to the student to keep making progress

 ## Set Goals

 1. Set goals for the student.
 Focus on student deficiencies first, then black diamond or advanced work.